DualStackAdmin/graylog-ha-production-guide/README.md

 Contributing

-If you find any errors, or have suggestions for improvements (e.g., updates for new Graylog versions), feel free to fork this repository, make your changes, and submit a pull request.
+If you find any errors, or have suggestions for improvements (e.g., updates for new Graylog versions), feel free to fork this repository, make your changes, and submit a pull request